maziac/dezogif/documentation/Design.md

 The TX UART uses a 64 byte buffer (vs 1 byte in 03.01.05).
 There are also some new registers and no need to use the KEMPSTON joystick port anymore.

-# TODO

-## Verdacht

-Habe den Verdacht, dass manchmal der NMI button zum Unterbrechen des laufenden Programms nicht functioniert.
-Auch wiederholt nicht.
-## Stack corruption

-Check that there is no stack corruption for NMI.
-Also, dass ich nicht zusätzlich etwas auf dem stack ablege.

-## Remove
-'No response received from remote ...' in DeZog if Core > 03.01.10 with uart nmi is implemented.